 A fundamental element in a security and geopolitical analysis is the need for democracy.
-This system of governance has spread over the years and analyses have been made to what extent democracy is applied in the world community of states.2
+This system of governance has spread over the years and analyses are made to what extent democracy is applied in the world community of states.

-As Cherif Bassiouni points out in his Pre-Conference Summary of Issues for Discussion, there are great challenges here.
-He mentions that in some cases, governability has risen to a crisis level, particularly where there are internal conflicts and/or high levels of poverty.
-But, as he puts it, even in developed states, governability on the basis of the historic "social contract" carried out un der the auspices of governmental democracy is showing "significant flaws, particularly as to governmental effectiveness."
+As Cherif Bassiouni points out in his Pre-Conference Summary of Issues for Discussion there are great challenges here.
+He mentions that in some cases governability has risen to a crisis level, particularly where there are internal conflicts and/or high levels of poverty.
+But, as he puts it, even in developed states, governability on the basis of the historic "social contract" carried out under the auspices of governmental democracy is showing "significant flaws, particularly as to governmental effectiveness."

-In a geopolitical perspective, it is imperative that a concerted effort is made to spread democracy in order to achieve proper world gove parce.
+In a geopolitical perspective, it is imperative that a concerted effort is made to spread democracy in order to achieve proper world governance.
 This also seems to be the understanding within the United Nations.
-The rollowing paragraph from the Declaration of the High-level Meeting of the General Assembly on the Rule of Law at the National and International Levels on 24 September 2012 deserves to be quoted:
+The following paragraph from the Declaration of the High-level Meeting of the General Assembly on the Rule of Law at the National and International Levels on 24 September 2012 deserves to be quoted:

-5. We reaffirm that human rights, the rule of law and democracy are interlinked, mutually reinforcing, and that they colong to the universal and indivisible core values and principles of the Unit d.
-Jations.3
+5. We reaffirm that human rights, the rule of law and democracy are interlinked and mutually reinforcing and that they belong to the universal and indivisible core values and principles of the United Nations.

-Against this background, there can be no question about the need for democracy in the world community.
-States that fall short in this respect deserve to be criticised; in presenday society, this matter can no longer be considered internal within the neaning of Article 9(7) of the UN Charter.
+Against this background there can be no question about the need for democracy in the world community.
+States that fall short in this respect deserve to be criticised; in present-day society this matter can no longer be considered internal within the meaning of Article 9 (7) of the UN Charter.